REMEDY : BNSSG referral pathways & Joint Formulary

 • Single women are eligible for assessment provided they meet the relevant criteria within the policy.
 This will include having regular unprotected sex for a period of two years or undergoing 6 independently unstimulated cycles of HFEA approved donor insemination.

-• Men who have been shown to have low or zero sperm counts can also be assessed.
+• Men who have been shown to have low or zero sperm counts can also be assessed - the Semen Analysis page for details.

 • Provision for patients who cannot have penetrative sex because of a psychosexual or andrological condition